Our first year preschool program is for three and four year olds (Chipmunks) and runs two days each week.

 Then Free Play starts and the Chipmunks choose an area to play in (house corner, blocks, library, games, puzzles, Legos, cars, slide, etc.).
 Art projects are available and encouraged so that experimenting, creating, and learning can happen in a slightly more structured manner.
 It is so important to learn the joys of cooperating, sharing with one another, taking turns through play, and experiencing fine and gross motor skills through art projects.

-Clean Up gets underway as we impart the philosophy that cleaning up is fun when done as a group, and necessary after play is done.
+Clean Up gets underway as we impart the philosophy that cleaning up is fun when done as a group, and necessary after play.
 The Chipmunks listen for the jobs they are assigned to do with a small group of friends, and when finished, they may go to the book corner and choose a book to look at.

-Rest Time/Story Time/Group Movement Time reconnects the group to enjoy each other’s company while doing some movement activities before being quiet and attentive for our story listening time.
+Movement and Story Time reconnects the group to enjoy each other’s company while doing some movement activities before being quiet and attentive for our story listening time.
 Exposure to books and the written word is an important pre-reading skill.
 The children develop better listening skills, and learn what the expected behavior is when listening to a story.

 Then it is time to get our coats on and be ready for outdoor play until the bell rings for carpool, at which time the children gather to sit on the benches to await their ride home.